danomatika/joyosc/README.md

 sudo cp data/85-rc-unitd.rules /etc/udev/rules.d
 </pre>

-Whenever a js* device is plugged in or unplugged, rc-unit-notifier is automatically called to send an add or remove event to rc-unitd if it is running.
+Whenever a joystick device is plugged in or unplugged, rc-unit-notifier is automatically called to send an add or remove event to rc-unitd if it is running.

 See the comments in the rules file itself for more info: `data/85-rc-unitd.rules`